The Dark Side Of Harajuku You Haven't Seen Yet

-For decades, Tokyo's famed Harajuku neighborhood has been home to some of the most extreme style subcultures on earth.
-Expressions of "cute" — or kawaii — are its bread and butter, fueling some of its internationally recognized fashion exports, including Lolita and Decora.
+For decades, Tokyo's famed Harajuku neighbourhood has been home to some of the most extreme style subcultures on earth.
+Expressions of "cute" — or kawaii — are its bread and butter, fuelling some of its internationally recognised fashion exports, including Lolita and Decora.
 Now worn all over the world, many people associate Japanese style with unfailing optimism and sweetness.
 But a new trend uses frills, pink, and sweet cartoons to talk about a difficult local issue: suicide and mental health.

 While self harm is a taboo topic around the world, in Japan, the stakes are higher.
 Though suicide is rampant, mental health is rarely discussed, and support systems are few and far between.
 For better or worse, Yami Kawaii uses fashion as a way to draw attention to the topic of depression and isolation and force people to contend with the normalcy of those feelings.
 But is there a difference between glorifying mental illness and providing an outlet for people to talk about their feelings?